 There are other reasons why I am glad I changed jobs.

-Of course, if the company you join is a good fit for you, there is no problem, but sometimes that is not the case.
+Of course, if the company I joined was a good fit for me, there would be no problem, but there were many cases where this was not the case.

-You may be able to get a vague idea of the atmosphere by talking to people who actually work at the company (interviewers) in the application materials and interviews, but this is only what you feel before you start working, and you will see many things when you actually start working.
+Even if you can get a vague idea of the atmosphere by talking to people who actually work at the company (interviewers) in the application materials and interviews, this is only what you feel before you start working, and you will see many things when you actually start working.

 It's hard to find a job you really love.